AhmedAttyah/pocket-direct-original-links/README.md

 * the extension currently supports only homepage, will add support of all other pages which are loaded with ajax, and also add support for dynamic scrolling.

 ## Contibute
-as i always say feel free to fork this process and push any modifications.
+as i always say feel free to fork this project and push any modifications.